sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/02-invoke-service.markdown

         }, "https://www.w3.org/ns/hydra/core#" ]
     }

-To get information on organizations, issue a GET request to the organization resource's URL.
+To get information on organizations, issue a GET request to the `organization` resource's URL.
 Note that the following request isn't authenticated.
-Although you'll typically want to send authenticated requests, an unauthenticated request is made here for simplicity's sake:
+Although you'll typically want to send authenticated requests, an unauthenticated request is made here for simplicity:

     curl http://localhost:8080/o/api/p/organization